-Following up with your guests after their first visit is one of the most important things you can do to increase your new client retention.
+Sending your clients a follow-up email after their first visit is one of the most important strategies to increase your client retention.

-Clients really just want to be heard if they are not happy.
-And it is your job to give them an outlet to do that.
-Cue the automated follow-up email. 👇
+Clients just want to be heard if they’re unhappy, and it’s your job to give them an outlet to do that.
+Cue the client follow-up email. 👇

 Pro Tip: Schedulicity offers automated client follow-up and thank-you messages as part of our online booking platform.
-Try them for free first — along with all our other scheduling, marketing, and payment solutions.
-Sign up today.
+Try them — along with our other scheduling, marketing, and payment tools – today by signing up.

-How to Create the Perfect New Client Follow-Up Email
+How to Create the Perfect Follow-Up Email for Your Clients